2ndsleep/2ndsleep.github.io/README.md

 # Second Sleep Blog

-This is the Jekyll content for the Second Sleep blog.
+This is the Jekyll content for the [Second Sleep blog](https://secondsleep.io).
 The Second Sleep blog is a project to help system administrators, system engineers, and IT specialists with their Azure deployments.
-This Jekyll content is intended to be hosted on GitHub pages.
+This Jekyll content is intended to be hosted on [GitHub Pages](https://pages.github.com/).

 ## Getting Started